 By becoming an eco-extremist, he aimed to sort out what works vs. what isn’t worth the trouble.
 This book is great for those who want an entertaining, thought-provoking read and who are interested in a male take on this movement.

 by Dana Gunders

 In 2012 Dana Gunders learned that America was wasting up to 40% of its food.
-As scientist for the National Resources Defense Council, highlighting this has been her mission, and her well-researched no waste kitchen book reflects it.
+As a scientist for the National Resources Defense Council, highlighting this has been her mission, and her well-researched no waste kitchen book reflects it.

 In it you can find tips and techniques for food shopping, storage, and preservation, as well as recipes, checklists, and infographics.
 It’s great for people who love to cook and want to see a tangible impact with minimal adjustment.